Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 - create an Azure Web Site
 - publish the Web App / Web APIs to the web site, and
-- update it client(s) to call the web site instead of IIS Express.
+- update its client(s) to call the web site instead of IIS Express.

 ### Create and Publish the `TodoListService` to an Azure Web Site